shelleyolivia/learn-tutorials/mirror/04-show-post.md

 const txData = JSON.parse(txDataResp);
 ```

 We should then check whether the transaction has been confirmed before sending a response to the client.

+{% sidenote title="Box 4.1: What does it mean for Arweave transactions to confirm?" %}
+As with any distributed system, there is a trade off between decentralized and speed.
+In order for the data to be stored, the Arweave protocol has to achieve consensus.
+You can read more about Arweave's consensus mechanism [here](https://arweave.medium.com/what-is-arweave-explain-like-im-five-425362144eb5) but suffice it to say that the lag most databases experience when writing data is exacerbated in distributed storage.
+That lag is amplified by the fact that data is not only being written, but agreed upon across the protocol.
+This takes anywhere from 5-10 minutes at the time of writing.

 It will be clear why in Step 6 when we associate NFTs with each post but as a preview, we wouldn't want users claiming NFTs before a post is actually created on Arweave.

+We should also note that you can choose how many confirmations a post should receive before considering it confirmed.
+For this template, we have set them in `constants.ts` through the `MIN_NUMBER_OF_CONFIRMATIONS` environment variable.

 ```javascript
 const txStatusResp = await arweave.transactions.getStatus(